 Physical symptoms can sometimes help with an internal conflict.
 For example, if you’re struggling with the desire to hurt someone, conversion disorder may cause you to become paralyzed, making it impossible to act on that desire.

 Conversion disorder symptoms usually come on suddenly and look like problems with your nervous system (brain, spinal cord, or other nerves).
 They include:

 - Numbness or paralysis

 There’s no test to diagnose conversion disorder.
-And because the cause is unknown, it’s usually diagnosed by the process of elimination.
-When tests rule out other physical, mental, or neurological causes, your doctor may ask you if you’ve experienced any recent traumatic events.
+Your doctor will start by ruling out other physical, mental, or neurological causes of your symptoms.
+They may ask you if you’ve had any recent stressful events.